Employment Checks Contract

 Who to contact

-For more information or advice, you can contact the head contract owner, NSW Procurement, by emailing nswbuy@treasury.nsw.gov.au
+For more information or advice, please email NSW Procurement at nswbuy@treasury.nsw.gov.au

 Approved suppliers

-There are 3 prequalified suppliers for the employment checks contract.
-Check with your cluster manager if you're unsure who to approach.
+There are 2 prequalified suppliers for the employment checks contract.
+Contact your internal procurement team for advice.

 Who's eligible to buy